mainmatter/mainmatter.com/src/posts/2023-01-30-using-rust-crates-in-elixir.md

 `PdfWriterConfiguration` a `create_pdf` function will create a PDF file.
 Then I want to use those methods directly in Elixir.

-The only relevant part of implementation here are the structs themselves, as you can see they have `number`, `string`, `tuple`, `struct` and `enum` Rust types.
+The only relevant part of the implementation here are the structs themselves, as you can see they have `i32`, `f64`, `string`, `tuple`, `struct` and `enum` Rust types.
 Later we’ll see how they map to Elixir data structures.

 ## Rustler-ize-it